BisiOlaYemi/web3/README.md

 This repository contains a blueprint project for creating and deploying a Jetton contract on the TON blockchain.
 The project includes the smart contract written in the Tact language and a deploy script that allows users to customize their Jetton token's attributes, such as name, description, symbol, and image.

-Check my Youtube [Nikandr Surkov](https://www.youtube.com/@NikandrSurkov) for more tutorials and guides.

 ## Features